 - Conversation happens to allow the relationship between parties to grow

-All in all, conversational marketing makes it easier for people to engage with your business.
+All in all, chat-based marketing solution makes it easier for people to engage with your business.
 How?
 By turning the experience into a natural extension of day-to-day personal communication.
 Better yet, by being there and helping when and where customers need it.

-An easier way to engagement translates into more leads, faster conversion and, ultimately, happier customers and thriving business.
+An easier way to engage translates into more leads, faster conversion, and, ultimately, happier customers and a thriving business.

 You might be thinking it’s nothing new.
 After all, conversations are already part of your business dealings.
 Indeed, you might be already talking to your potential and existing customers on a variety of channels… Good for you!